← Back to projects

 Architecture

-1. 01Documents are embedded using Titan embeddings from Bedrock
+1. 01Documents get embedded with Titan embeddings from Bedrock

 3. 03A backend abstraction handles upserts and filtered retrieval

-4. 04Pipelines query the service using namespace and document-type filters
+4. 04Pipelines query the service with namespace and document-type filters

 Capabilities